petrosKon/Kontrazis/content/posts/ARcher.md

 ===============

 After creating many VR projects, I thought it was a good idea to move to AR, since it also fascinated me.
 My first idea for an AR project came from my favourite game the **Binding of Isaac** and especially platform games such as **Mario** since I am a big fan of them.
 The main concept behind this project was to create a non linear platform game.
-For main components I used the cards from a deck.
+The main components I used are the cards from a deck.
 Each card would serve as a platform with a level attached to it.
 When I was creating this project I utilized 4 cards: : 1) Ace of Spades 2) Two of Spades 3) Eight of Spades 4) Five of Hearts.
 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/ARCher%20-%20Cards.JPG)